in Italiano

 surface and always covered by moss.
 They are also accompanied

-by a "cross-like" figure, another element which
+by a "cross-like" figure, another element

-well complies in a megalithic environment. |
+which well complies in a megalithic environment. |

 |

-These engraved figures
+These engraved

-stelae.
-The rock is situated in a very open and panoramic
+site of chalcolithic stelae.
+The rock is situated in

-site, looking down to the bottom of the valley, which shows
+bottom of the valley, which shows roads and cultivated

-these figures could represent cultivated fields or settlements,
+represent cultivated fields or settlements, being one

-Age ones: so they belong to the first phase of engraving
+ones: so they belong to the first phase of engraving

 activity (last Neolithic - first Copper Age). |